axot/GLP/README.md

 It produces three output files, and they are

 - `gspan_m10_nINF_L10_DFS.txt`, which contains subgraph patterns in DFS format.
-For details about DFS format, please see APPENDIX, and
+For details about DFS format, please see APPENDIX.
-- `gspan_m10_nINF_L10_Freq.txt`, which contains the frequencies of the enumerated subgraph patterns, and
+- `gspan_m10_nINF_L10_Freq.txt`, which contains the frequencies of the enumerated subgraph patterns.
 - `gspan_m10_nINF_L10_Features.txt` which contains binary occurrence matrix of the obtained subgraph patterns.

 Type `gspan` to see more options.